SeerUK/ng2-boilerplate/README.md

 getting Angular 2 up and running, and making sure that usual things like using CSS or SCSS work in a sensible and consistent manner.

+* Support for CDNs (this may result in some kind of configuration file).
 * Support for unit testing (via Karma), and e2e testing (via protractor).
 Coverage will be provided by Istanbul.
 * Maybe some kind of documentation generation, but I'd prefer to keep this boilerplate quite light,